rackerlabs/docs-aws/docs/recommended-network-config/cloudformation.rst

 Rackspace CloudFormation Template: BaseNetwork
 ----------------------------------------------

-In our :ref:`service levels <service_levels>` we assist customers with creating custom CloudFormation templates to describe their environments.
+We assist customers creating custom CloudFormation templates to describe their environments.
 We make a standardized CloudFormation Templates, BaseNetwork, available to create the initial network and all of its necessary components.
 The rest of this section will describe the elements that are part of the BaseNetwork CloudFormation Template, and their associated components.
 You can download the BaseNetwork template `here
 <https://9d31a28d75515373cbe0-39a001adc5755d26f84687a5d61bbba1.ssl.cf1.rackcdn.com/AWS%20files/BaseNetwork.template>`_.

 **Parameters**